 It was the great Coco Chanel who once said, “Fashion changes, but style endures.”
 Well, regardless of your thoughts on the matter, there’s another thing that changes along with fashion.
 It is technology.
 With the amount of innovation happening these days, it kind of makes sense to bring the two together.
 After all, technology opens up so much more possibilities.

 By combining style and functionality, there have been a few people who have taken fashion to the next level.
 From coats that can turn you into a mappable hotspot to dresses that will make you reconsider that little white lie, we’ve gathered a collection of 15 ongoing projects that could just be turned into reality.

 We can’t say for certain if they’ll actually catch on but these futuristic fashion styles do look pretty awesome.

-Recommended Reading: 10 Upcoming Technologies That May Change The World
+10 Upcoming Technology That May Change The World

 CHBL Jammer Coat

 This coat is designed by an Austrian architecture company, Coop Himmelb(L)au and you can use it to disappear.
 Nope, it is not Harry Potter’s clock of insivibility.
 What happens is that the metallized fabrics block radio waves and makes the wearer untrackable from modern devices.
 It works great in a sense that your credit card information will be safe but this also means that you won’t be contactable phone.

 Since acid rain remains a threat to public health nowadays, the Korean-born, London-based designer Dahea Sun had invented a natural cabbage dyed dress that could act as a pH indicator when rain falls onto the fabric.
 To take it even further, it even comes with a smartphone app that allows people to scan and upload colour changes to a cloud based database.
 This will update the rest of the world with real-time environmental data about the rain.